SG̱ang Gwaay, 9/5/2018, National Geographic Sea Bird

 Toward the southern end of Haida Gwaii sits the remnants of SG̱ang Gwaay, a village that was inhabited until the late 1890s when it was abandoned due to the small pox epidemic.
 The village is now a UNESCO World Heritage Site, part of the Canadian National Park System, and a Haida Heritage Site.
 It was also the base of our operations today.

-Jennifer Davidson is a photographer and educator specializing in documenting travel and culture.
-She has photographed across the globe, including extensively in Colombia, where she visited remote fishing villages, as well as in Ecuador, where she foc...
+Jennifer Davidson is a photographer and educator who specializes in travel, culture, and the art of visual storytelling.
+She has photographed across the globe, including extensively in Colombia, where she documented remote fishing villages, and Ecuad...

 Ashley was raised in Central Oregon where she spent her childhood ski racing, riding horses, playing classical piano, and working summer jobs on a dude ranch.
 She then attended the School of Cinematic Arts at the University of Southern California in ...